the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Tweak - Ensure the page titles on the single venue and organizer pages include the respective post titles for improved SEO.
+[ECP-1173]

 = [6.0.13] 2023-05-08 =

 * Fix - Correct issue with event subscriptions not passing events past the first 30.
 [TEC_4584]